citsmartdocs/documentation/en-us/docs/citsmart-platform-9/processes/financial/use/financial-cost-calculation.md

 It's necessary to have defined the access permission to the functionalities of the Financial Management and have permission of usage the functionality.

 It's necessary to have done the financial entries, created the financial cycles and classifications.

+Based on the financial entries [Register financial item](https://documentation.run2biz.com/en-us/4biz-helium/processes/financial/use/register-financial-item.html) and the tabs "cost distribution" and "set price" it is possible to monitor all cost details (Hardware purchase, hardware maintenance, software purchase, software licenses, facility including utilities, personnel, etc.) according to the financial entry.
+This monitoring of cost details can also be done through reports.

 ## Procedure